alibijan/task-list/README.md

 # task-list
-Simple task list program - from Brad Traversy's course "Modern JavaScript From The Beginning"
+Simple task list program, utilizes localStorage.
+- Code and material from Brad Traversy's course,
+> "Modern JavaScript From The Beginning"